kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 - I read this elsewhere and it’s relevant here, need to find the original quote: It’s a sculptor who knows there is something hidden within the marble, it’s her job to find it and excavate it.
 - Personal note: You’re just uncovering stuff that’s already there.
 That takes the pressure off it.
 You just have to be open and paying attention.

 ## Take care of yourself.
 - Simple understanding that whatever is bad for you is probably bad for your work.
+- I’m suggesting that we protect our spaces and our time for non-instrumental, noncommercial activity and thought, for maintenance, for care, for conviviality.
+- As John Muir once said, “Longest is the life that contains the largest amount of time-effacing enjoyment.”
+- But if you do, make it “self-care” in the activist sense that Audre Lorde meant it in the 1980s, when she said that “caring for myself is not self-indulgence, it is self preservation, and that is an act of political warfare.”

 ## Take a fucking break.
 - When your head is full, stop.
 Take a break.
 Fuck around.
 Don’t do anything related to your project, because this is when the really hardworking part of your brain goes into high gear.
 Go for a walk or a run.
 These low cognitive load activities are pretty amazing at creating the space you need for your brain to make connections.
 Relax, live, absorb.